wiredferret/CallbackWomen/personal-stories.md

 "CallbackWomen has given me more than just a place to watch for friendly conferences, it's given me a community of other women who are **advocating for the same things I am: a spot at the speaker's podium, payment for my work, respect for my emotional labor**.

 When I go to a conference, my odds are good that I will find another member of our loose affiliation to talk to and connect with.
-I only started speaking three years ago, but even in that time, I feel like conferences have accepted more women speakers, and done more to support and promote speakers from under-represented groups."
+I only started speaking three years ago, but even in that time, I feel like conferences have accepted more women speakers, and done more to support and promote speakers from under-represented groups.

+CallbackWomen has moved the standard.
+Instead of scrambling for 'diversity' speakers after a conference is organized, conference runners are soliciting and inviting women and under-represented people during the CFP.
+I see so many more CFPs that say, "We encourage first time speakers." or "If you are an under-represented person, we really want your proposal."
+There's even an increase in the number of conferences offering coaching and assistance with writing the proposal, which is very welcoming to people who are new at conference speaking."

 ### Lacey Williams Henschel, speaker & organizer